NanoBuilder/NanoBuilder/README.md

 ## NanoBuilder

-NanoBuilder is a modest way to construct objects, by letting you specifying relevant constructor parameters, and omitting the rest.
-NanoBuilder fills in the rest of 'em with defaults or mocks.
+NanoBuilder is a modest way to construct objects by letting you specify only relevant constructor parameters.
+Omit the rest and NanoBuilder will fill 'em in with defaults or mocks.

 ## What for?

 NanoBuilder helps you write maintainable tests.

-When tests directly create objects, they tie themselves to the constructors and dependencies.
-When those things change, the tests also need to change.
+When tests directly create objects, they _depend_ on the constructors.
+When constructors change, the tests also need to change.

-Instead, NanoBuilder allows you to specify only the dependencies that are relevant to your tests, decoupling the test from the system's constructors.
+Instead, NanoBuilder allows you to specify only the dependencies that are relevant to your scenario, decoupling the test from the system's constructors.

 ## How does it work?

-You specify the type of object to build, pass any number of objects with the fluent syntax (these will become the constructor parameters), and then call `Build()`!
+Specify the type of object to build (the system being tested), pass objects with the fluent syntax (these will become the constructor parameters), and then call `Build()`!

 ```csharp
 using NanoBuilder;